NatButler/Minesweeper/README.md

 Minesweeper

-Javascript recreadtion of the classic game
+Javascript recreation of the classic game